sebdanielsson/nitmod/docs/nxac.md

 * "SCREENSHOT FAILURE" - A screenshot request has been sent to this player, and it failed.

 ### CVAR Scanner
-NxAC can scan clients to find CVARS that should not be registered in the game (usually known cheat cvars) or find CVARS with bad values.
+NxAC can scan clients to find cvars that should not be registered in the game (usually known cheat cvars) or find CVARS with bad values.
 To enable this feature, you must install a list of cvar rules on the server, and enable some cvars in your server config.

 #### Options